woodnsec/IoT-Forensics/milestone-2.md

 * **Jurisdiction:** Many IoT devices interact with and store data in the cloud.
 This means data of interest many not necessarily reside in the same state as the device of interest or even the same country.
 Attempting to get access to the data stored on data centers outside the country may lead to jurisdiction issues and complicate the data acquisition process.

 * **Non-standardization of devices:** There are many IoT devices on the market, and many that serve similar functions but will likely track different data and possibly store the same data in different formats and places.
-Investigators need to be aware of the each device they examine, what that device tracks, and how it stores that information.
+Investigators need to be aware of each device they examine, what that device tracks, and how it stores that information.

 * **Variety of storage media on devices:** On IoT devices which actually store data on the device the extraction methods may be very difficult.
 Physical (invasive or non-invasive) extraction of data may be difficult as well.
-Devices may not be designed to come apart easily, or may require removing a memory chip to extract the data.
+Devices may not be designed to come apart easily or may require removing a memory chip to extract the data.

 * **No Standard:** Currently, no nationally or globally accepted standard for digital forensics exists.
 We have guidelines and recommendations in the forms of NIST and ACPO, which are widely accepted, but are not frameworks.
 Naturally, this lack of standardization impacts the formation of IoT frameworks, which are based on digital forensics frameworks.